-This approach is broadly in line with our overall approach for the review that ensures we take account of all matters required by our Terms of Reference (see our Draft Report).
-In Sections 4 to 8, we describe how we have implemented these steps to reach our draft recommendations and findings.
+This approach is broadly in line with our overall approach for the review that ensures we take account of all matters required by our Terms of Reference.
+In Sections 4 to 8, we describe how we have implemented these steps and how we considered all the views expressed in submissions and at the public hearing to reach our final finding recommendations and findings.